Reviews – are they really that important?

 Seller ratings are ratings about the company itself, i.e. the company’s clients have rated the entire shopping experience on websites like Google shopping, Ekomi or Trustpilot.
 Google uses this information to be able to show the seller rating in its search ads, here’s an example:

-Product reviews can be sourced from either the seller’s product pages or can be a reviews of exactly the same product from other sources like other retailers or other review aggregators which Google is working with.
+Product reviews can be sourced from either the seller’s product pages or can be a review of exactly the same product from other sources like other retailers or other review aggregators with which Google is working with.
 This review data can then be transformed to an average review star rating and are often displayed in Google shopping ads like this:

 Google offers several ways to automatically (after setup) add reviews to ads.
 The guys over at Adaplo have made an excellent overview if you are not already setup.

 Ads with reviews from the Amazon ad network

 So, we have covered Google which is of course a very important marketing channel for OEM brands and e-commerce companies.
 A newer (launched in 2018) but very similar looking alternative is Amazon’s remarketing (remarketing = retargeting) ads:

 I think it’s very exciting that Amazon has adopted a pixel/remarketing setup very similar to what Google and Facebook have already offered for quite some time.
 Amazon offers a compelling product for brands selling products on Amazon for sure, especially in the countries where Amazon has a larger footprint.